-When you first become eligible for Medicare, you have a 7-month Initial Enrollment Period (IEP) to sign up for a Medicare Advantage plan (also known as Medicare Part C).
-If you are aging in to Medicare, then your IEP begins 3 months before the month that you turn 65 and ends 3 months after the month you turn 65.
-For example, if you age in to Medicare in May, then your Initial Enrollment Period begins February 1st and ends August 31st.
+When you first become eligible for Medicare, you have a 7-month Initial Enrollment Period (IEP) to enroll in Medicare.
+Then once enrolled in Part A and Part B, you can sign up for a Medicare Advantage plan (also known as Medicare Part C).
+If you are aging into Medicare, then your IEP begins 3 months before the month that you turn 65 and ends 3 months after the month you turn 65.
+For example, if you age into Medicare in May, then your Initial Enrollment Period begins February 1st and ends August 31st.
 People with End-Stage Renal Disease generally cannot enroll in a Medicare Advantage plan.

-Enrolling in a Medicare Advantage plan during the Annual Election Period
+Enrolling in a Medicare Advantage plan during the Open Enrollment Period

-The Medicare Annual Election Period (AEP) is an annual open enrollment period running from October 15 to December 7, during which Medicare beneficiaries can apply for Medicare Advantage plan coverage.
+The Medicare Open Enrollment Period, also known as the Annual Election Period (AEP), runs yearly from October 15 to December 7, during which Medicare beneficiaries can apply for Medicare Advantage plan coverage.
 Beneficiaries can make the following changes to their coverage during this two-month period: